demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 6. Run the ***azure-ad-auth-start*** command to test the connection and the authorization process.
 ---

-## Configure Azure Active Directory Identity Protection on Cortex XSOAR
+## Configure Azure Active Directory Identity Protection on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.